Ask a Prepper

 It should not stick to your hands.
 It should be smooth.

 Step 5.
-Let your dough rest for at least 10 minutes in a moist dry place.
+Let your dough rest for at least 10 minutes in a dry place.
 I like to coat my dough with olive oil and put it in a large bowl covered with plastic wrap.

 Step 6.
 Punch the dough down a bit and then shape it into whatever you’d like.
 Or pour it into a bread pan.
 Allow it to rise another 10 minutes before baking.
 You can also divide it up to make smaller things like rolls.